Michael David Calnan: Early years

 Michael D. Calnan was born 20 July 1932 in Grafton, Ontario to Anthony Calnan (1901–1991) and Catherine (Cass) Calnan n.
 Kernaghan (1903–1996).
 He was the second of four children with an older brother, Philip, younger brother Denis, and younger sister Mary.
 During the Second World War, his cousin Edward Anthony Calnan was killed in action while serving with the Queen's Own Rifles of Canada.

 In his teens, Calnan attended Cobourg Collegiate Institute where he joined the school's cadet corps.
-This led to his initial entry into military service with the Royal Regiment of Artillery in September of 1950 as a Gunner in the 33rd Medium Regiment RCA (M).
-In May of 1951, he was selected to attend the Canadian Officer Training Corps (Method B) course at the Royal Canadian School of Artillery (RCSA) in Camp Shilo and was commissioned as a Lieutenant on 25 December 1951.
+This led to his initial entry into military service with the Royal Regiment of Artillery in September 1950 as a Gunner in the 33rd Medium Regiment RCA (M).
+In May 1951, he was selected to attend the Canadian Officer Training Corps (Method B) course at the Royal Canadian School of Artillery (RCSA) in Camp Shilo and was commissioned as a lieutenant on 25 December 1951.

 Military career

 After completion of high school, he was called out in July 1952 initially to Headquarters Camp Petawawa and then to the Royal Canadian School of Artillery (Anti-Aircraft) in Camp Picton.
 In January 1953, he transferred to the Regular Force and reverted to the rank of Officer Cadet.
-Calnan took Officer Cadet Program (OCP) Phase III training with 2 RCHA in Winnipeg and upon completion of OCP Phase IV at the RCSA in May 1953, he was commissioned for a second time but this time as a Second Lieutenant.
+Calnan took Officer Cadet Program (OCP) Phase III training with 2 RCHA in Winnipeg and upon completion of OCP Phase IV at the RCSA in May 1953, he was commissioned for a second time but this time as a second lieutenant.

 His first posting was to Z Battery (Para) in Camp Shilo and upon completion of the parachute course, he joined the 4.2-inch mortar battery during its summer concentration in Wainwright, Alberta.
 Parachuting, winter exercises in Fort Churchill, and attendance at the Subalterns Long Course at Royal Military College in 1954 preceded his promotion to Lieutenant in July 1955.
 Upon promotion, he was posted to HQ RCA, 1 Canadian Infantry Division in Petawawa as Staff Learner, Royal Artillery and participated in the first divisional exercises to be held in the new Camp Gagetown.

 In 1957, he attended the Long Technical Gunnery Course at RCSA and in September 1957, was posted to A Battery, 1 RCHA as a Gun Position Officer (GPO) for B Troop in Winnipeg.
 He sailed with the Regiment to Fort Prince of Wales in Deilinghofen, West Germany, in November 1957.
 In 1958, Lieutenant Calnan became the Command Post Officer (CPO) for A Battery followed by a tour as Intelligence Officer in 1959.

-In July 1960, upon promotion to Captain, he joined the advance party for the Regiment's rotation to Gagetown as Adjutant.
+In July 1960, upon promotion to captain, he joined the advance party for the Regiment's rotation to Gagetown as Adjutant.
 When rotation was completed in September, Captain Calnan was posted to HQ 3 CIBG in Gagetown as Staff Captain Q, a position he held for three years.

 He then returned to A Battery, 1 RCHA, in Gagetown: first as Troop Commander A Troop, then as Regimental Command Post Officer.